Identifying a Broken Rib

 Broken ribs can lead to several more serious complications, including punctured lungs, internal bleeding or pneumonia.
 By recognizing the early signs of a broken rib, you can potentially prevent your condition from worsening.
 Some common symptoms include:

 - Being unable to draw a deep breath

 - Blood in your urine or when you cough

 - Chest tenderness or a crackling feeling in the chest

 If you believe you may have a broken rib as the result of any injury, you should always consult a doctor before pursuing any other action.

 When you have been injured in a car accident or any other type of accident caused by another person’s negligence, you deserve to have a trustworthy and competent attorney fighting for the compensation that you need.
-Contact the Fort Lauderdale personal injury lawyers of Winston Law Firm, by calling 954-475-9666 today.
+Contact the Fort Lauderdale personal injury lawyers of [firm-name], by calling [phone-number] today.